Thunderdome (music festival)

-Thunderdome is a concept in hardcore techno and gabber music that was mainly used for a series of parties and CD albums.
-It was organized by the Dutch entertainment company ID&T. The first party was organized in 1992 and the party held in December 2012 was advertised as being the end of Thunderdome.
-The party was brought back in 2017 for the 25th anniversary with a 2019 edition announced the following year.
+Thunderdome is a concept in hardcore techno and gabber music that has mainly been used for a series of parties and compilation CD albums with various artists.
+It is organized by the Dutch entertainment company ID&T. It started with a party in 1992, but quickly grew to a series of events in large venues.
+They have featured some of the biggest names in gabber and related styles as DJs and MCs.
+Also associated with the events and merchandise is the image of a wizard that was originally the logo of the organizers.
 In 2022, Thunderdome celebrated its 30th anniversary at the Jaarbeurs convention centre, Utrecht.

 History

 Before the Thunderdome concept was started, ID&T organized a big rave called The Final Exam, that was held on 20 June 1992.
 This was the first attempt to bring hardcore and gabber to a wide audience and the first event organized by ID&T. Later in 1992, they organized the first Thunderdome party, which was titled The Thunder Dome, which was held on 3 October 1992 in Heerenveen.

 In 1993, ID&T / Arcade Records started a Thunderdome compilation CD series with popular gabber music.
 ID&T sold other kinds of merchandise such as T-shirts, bomber jackets, caps and an energy drink (Thundertaste).
 The Thunderdome concept was considered important to the popularization and spreading of gabber music during the 1990s.

 In late 1999, ID&T took a break from the Thunderdome concept and stopped producing the parties and CDs.
 The break lasted until 2001, when they resumed throwing parties and producing CDs.
 After the restart, one or two parties each year were held.
 In 2002, the concept for the party was the 10th anniversary of Thunderdome.
 A CD that was recorded live at the party and an anniversary DVD were released, both entitled Thunderdome: a Decade.
 In 2007, the three CD set XV: 15 Years Of Thunderdome was released in celebration of Thunderdome's 15th anniversary.

 The December 2012 event was advertised as being the end of Thunderdome.
 An anniversary compilation album was also released.
 A press release for this album announced that: "It all comes full circle now.
 It's time to let Thunderdome become what it always has been: a legend."

 On 3 November 2015, ID&T announced that while the Thunderdome concept was retired, they introduced a new similar event called "Thunderdome Die Hard Day" due to massive demand.
 The event took place on 5 December 2015.
 On 3 October 2016, the 24th anniversary of the first edition of Thunderdome, ID&T announced a second Die Hard Day event to take place on 3 December 2016 in Amsterdam.